YBogomolov/ybogomolov.github.io/_posts/2022-09-12-fp-jargon-part-1.md

 image: assets/images/fp-jargon-part-1.jpeg
 ---

-Functional programming infamously known for its cryptic math-like jargon: terms like monads, monoids, functors and isomorphisms seems to be very intimidating for inexperienced developers.
+Functional programming is infamously known for its cryptic math-like jargon: terms like monads, monoids, functors and isomorphisms seem to be very intimidating for inexperienced developers.
 But if we take a look at those concepts as programming patterns, everything becomes much clearer.
-In the first part of the series I will take a closer look at the most common terms from FP jargon.
+In the first part of the series, I will take a closer look at the most common terms from FP jargon.

 <!--more-->

-Functional programming infamously known for its cryptic math-like jargon: terms like monads, monoids, functors and isomorphisms seems to be very intimidating for inexperienced developers.
+Functional programming is infamously known for its cryptic math-like jargon: terms like monads, monoids, functors and isomorphisms seem to be very intimidating for inexperienced developers.
 But if we take a look at those concepts as programming patterns, everything becomes much clearer.
 Let's take a look at those terms which you may encounter when using FP libraries like `fp-ts`, `effect-ts` or `sanctuary`, and code examples which illustrate them.

 # Algebraic Data Type (ADT)

-We start with an _algebraic data types_.
+We start with _algebraic data types_.
 A data type is called _algebraic_ if it's composed of _product types_ (interfaces in TypeScript terminology) and _sum types_ (unions, enumerations).
 Here's an example of a small ADT:

 ```ts
 // Product types — interfaces: